callrua/spotipyutils/README.md

 Python scripts leveraging the Spotify Web API to offset my laziness when making playlists.
 A wrapper for the Spotify ([spotipy](https://github.com/plamere/spotipy)) API was used

+You will need to set the tool up in your spotify developer profile to grab your SPOTIPY_CLIENT_ID and SPOTIPY_CLIENT_SECRET.

 The following environment variables are required;

 ```